Frequently Asked Questions

 Jump to FAQs by topic:

-You can purchase a meal plan online or through the One Stop Shop in Tate Plaza.
-If you purchase a meal plan online, the charge will be added to your student account.
+You can purchase a meal plan online.
+The charge will be added to your student account.
 Payment deadlines and more information about your Student Account are available at the Bursar's Office.
 Be sure to check your student account after your purchase to verify that you fall under the standard deadlines.
 You can learn more about how to purchase a meal plan here.

 Yes, you can purchase a meal plan after meal plan service has begun.
 However, the cost for the meal plan remains the full amount for the first 7 days of meal service.
 After that time, the cost will be reduced by one day’s cost at the daily meal plan rate for either the 5-day or 7-day meal plans.

 Note: Because the meal plan cost stays the same for the first week, there is no cost advantage in waiting to get on the meal plan unless you have no choice due to funds availability.

 Students living on campus are eligible for any of UGA's All-Access meal plans only.
 Students become eligible for a Commuter meal plan when they live off-campus.
 Commuter students may also choose to purchase an All-Access meal plan.

 Meal plan fees are added to your student account and need to be paid in accordance with Bursar payment instructions sent to your UGA email.
 If you pay via my.uga.edu with a credit card (MC, Discover, AMEX), the total cost plus a 2.85% fee will be additionally charged (with a $3.00 minimum).
 You may mail a check to the Bursar for your meal plan.
 Make your check payable to The University of Georgia and mail it to:UGA Bursar's Office

 Athens, GA 30602

 Include the student's name and Student ID on the check.